Shaptic/Cicada/docs/index.rst

 Internet faces these same implications, but we implicitly trust that network topology more (we must, in fact, in order to gain any semblance of security).

-The only way to *ensure* secure communications that are immune to Man-in-the- Middle attacks and packet sniffing is to establish a trusted set of encryption keys before using the network.
+The only way to *ensure* secure communications that are immune to Man-in-the-Middle attacks and packet sniffing is to establish a trusted set of encryption keys before using the network.
 This can be via secure email, and encrypted telephone call, exchanging symmetric keys in person, etc. Once these keys are exchanged, *Cicada* can use them directly to encrypt all outgoing communication to a particular peer.

-If you trust the network (or at least the majority of it -- see the `Attacker Resilience <#attacker-resilience>`_ section below), you can use standard public-key authentication methods to establish an SSL communcation stream between particular peers.
+If you trust the network (or at least the majority of it -- see the :ref:`feature-resilience` section), you can use standard public-key authentication methods to establish an SSL communcation stream between particular peers.
 That is to say, the traffic is still routed through the other peers, but is encrypted with SSL. |br| **Estimated Release**: 1.0.0-rc

-If you want to hard-code secret keys, configure a key file like so:
+If you want to hard-code secret keys, configure a key file like so (choosing one of either ``"peer"``, specifying the exact peer ID, or ``"address"``, specifying the ``host:port`` pair of the peer):

 .. code-block:: json

     {
       "trusted_hosts": [{
+        "peer": "24355304810235874286134060455083535315455785472150272366747243996307578662525",
-        "address": "75.23.66.101",
+        "address": "75.23.66.101:7000",
-        "outbound_key": "supersecretencryptionkey",
+        "outbound_key": "outbound_encryption_key",
-        "inbound_key": "superduperencryptionkey"
+        "inbound_key": "  inbound_encryption_key"
       }, {
       }]
     }

 Then, just pass it to the command-line.
-Any communications between the localhost and the peer at ``75.23.66.101`` will be encrypted *if the other peer is also aware of the encryption keys*.
+Any communications between the localhost and the peer at ``75.23.66.101:7000`` will be encrypted *if the other peer is also aware of the encryption keys*.

 ::